-Photojournalist Stanley Greene says that the big publishers want to put down their ideas of who you are whereas Gigi was a kindred spirit who helped you with your dreams, and nightmares.
+The big publishers want to put down their ideas of who you are, writes the photojournalist Stanley Greene in Trolleyology.
+Gigi, on the other hand, was a kindred spirit who helped you with your dreams, and nightmares.
 “Gigi always gave you a chance to be you,” explains Greene.

-Contributors Nan Goldin, Chris Steel Perkins and Gaz Mayall, the nightclub owner and son of blues musician John Mayall, all recount how Gigi was one of the few people who ‘got’ their work.
+Trolly contributors Nan Goldin, Chris Steel Perkins and Gaz Mayall, the nightclub owner and son of blues musician John Mayall, agree that Gigi was one of the few people who ‘got’ their work.

-If the artist and their work are understood by their publisher then the story they are telling – sometimes about the lives of the underprivileged and dispossessed of this world – is more likely understood by the reader who then might exert a positive influence on the issue addressed.
+If the publisher understands the work then the story being told – sometimes about the lives of the underprivileged and dispossessed of this world – is more likely to be understood by the reader who, in turn, might exert a positive influence on the issue addressed.

-The history behind eighty books published by Trolley since 2001 is described in Trolleyology.
+Trolleyology describes the history behind eighty books published by Trolley since 2001.

 The same year the book was published Fazzina became the first journalist and the first photographer to be awarded the UNHCR Nansen Refugee Award which honors extraordinary services to refugees.
 Eleanor Roosevelt and Graça Machel are among previous recipients.

-Fazzina acknowledges that her message of suffering in the Horn of Africa would have had nothing of the impact that it did without A Million Shillings and the power of publishing.
+Fazzina acknowledges that her message of suffering in the Horn of Africa would not have had the impact it did without A Million Shillings and the power of publishing.

 “A photography book draws attention to the pictures and enables the press to write up the story and open the way for people to discuss the issue, which is why the photographer took the pictures,” Gigi told Dazed and Confused in 2006.